vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2018-06-01-workshop-manual-es.md

 Set up scopes and Services

 ### Week Two-Three:
-Once Scopes and Services are set up discovery will begin No user action for this period of time
+Once Scopes and Services are set up discovery will begin.
+No user action for this period of time

 ### Week Four-Five: